 How to Get There

-Fast Boat: Depart from Sanur or Kusamba Harbor on the main island of Bali.
-The journey takes approximately 30–45 minutes.
+• Fast Boat: Departs from Sanur or Kusamba Port on Bali Island, taking approximately 30–45 minutes.

-Ferry: Depart from Padang Bai Harbor (This option takes longer and is suitable for those who need to bring a car or motorbike across).
+• Ferry: Departs from Padang Bai Port (takes longer and is suitable for those who need to bring a car across).

-- Renting a motorbike is a popular option, but you should have good riding skills as the roads can be quite challenging and rough
+• Transportation on the island: Renting a motorcycle is a popular option, but good riding skills are recommended as the roads are challenging.

 Travel Tips

-The local currency is the Indonesian Rupiah (IDR).
-Local shops, traditional eateries (Warungs), and small accommodations mostly accept cash only.
-ATMs are limited and can sometimes run out of money, so you should exchange sufficient cash to cover your expenses for the entire trip.
+• The currency used is Indonesian Rupiah (IDR).
+Local shops, restaurants, and small accommodations mostly still accept only cash.
+ATMs are limited and sometimes run out of money, so you should exchange enough cash for spending throughout the trip.

 Admission Fee: